magus/dcsseeds/README.md

 - api/reparseMorgue
   - other fields?
 God, Death location, XL, Health, Magic, Gold, AC, EV, etc.

-- Use turns to prevent duplicate seed submissions?

 - Query for all unique players to populate two selects on Compare page Populate both select elements with the users
   Select the users from the compare url if available